 4. Severe Infection

-There are some infections that produce endotoxins can lead to laminitis in horses.
-The endotoxins are circulated to blood and through digital artery enters into the sensitive laminae of the hoof and may arise laminitis.
+There are some infections that produce endotoxins that can lead to laminitis in horses.
+The endotoxins are circulated to blood and through the digital artery enters into the sensitive laminae of the hoof and may arise laminitis.

 5. Obesity-Induced Equine Laminitis